soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/office-365-ti.md

 3. Providing insights and knowledge to help prevent attacks against their organization

 > [!IMPORTANT]
-> Office 365 Threat Intelligence is available in Office 365 Enterprise E5.
+> Threat Intelligence is now part of in Office 365 Advanced Threat Protection Plan 2, which is included in Office 365 Enterprise E5.
 If your organization is using another Office 365 Enterprise subscription, Office 365 Threat Intelligence can be purchased as an add-on.
 (As a global administrator, in the Office 365 admin center, choose **Billing** \> **Add subscriptions**.)
 For more information, see [Office 365 Platform Service Description: Office 365 Security &amp; Compliance Center](https://docs.microsoft.com/office365/servicedescriptions/office-365-platform-service-description/office-365-securitycompliance-center) and [Buy or edit an add-on for Office 365 for business](https://support.office.com/article/4e7b57d6-b93b-457d-aecd-0ea58bff07a6).

+## What's changing?

+Formerly, Office 365 Threat Intelligence was included in Office 365 Enterprise E5.
+Office 365 Threat Intelligence was also available for purchase as an add-on for Office 365 Enterprise customers.

+Now, Threat Intelligence is included in Office 365 Advanced Threat Protection Plan 2.

+- **If your organization already has Office 365 Enterprise E5**, then you already have Advanced Threat Protection, and this includes Threat Intelligence capabilities.

+- If your organization previously had Office 365 Threat Intelligence as an add-on to another Office 365 subscription, then WHAT HAPPENS?

+- If your organization previously had Office 365 Advanced Threat Protection (but not Office 365 Threat Intelligence) as an add-on to another Office 365 subscription, then WHAT HAPPENS?

+-

 ## What do you want to do?

 In the following articles, you will learn more about the Office 365 Threat Intelligence service offering, including how to use it to your advantage to keep your users safe.